Moldy Weed vs Trichomes: A Closer Look

 When you’re dealing with cannabis, knowing the difference between moldy weed vs trichomes is crucial.
-Both can appear on your cannabis plants, but they have vastly different implications for your health and the quality of your yield.
-This guide aims to help first-time cannabis seed buyers and experienced growers alike distinguish between these two common occurrences on marijuana plants.
+Both can appear on your plants, but they have vastly different implications.
+Moldy weed is harmful, whereas trichomes are a sign of healthy, potent cannabis.
+This guide will help you distinguish between these two common occurrences.

 Distinguishing Between Moldy Weed and Trichomes